glmck13/FleetRiskReports/README.md

 mv *.sh *.py ~/bin
 mv *.conf *.txt ~/etc
 ```
 Configuring alpine can be a little tricky, especially for OAUTH2 email servers, but there are step-by-step instructions for doing this on the alpine site.
-Also, before entering your email credentails you'll want to create a private key that alpine will use to encrypt the OAUTH tokens.
+Also, before entering your email credentials you'll want to create a private key that alpine will use to encrypt the OAUTH tokens.
 The key is stored in an X509 certificate file located in ~/.alpine-smime/.pwd.
 Here's the command to generate your key files:
 ```
 openssl req -nodes -new -x509 -keyout private.key -out private.crt
 ```